-I am the founder and lead therapist of the Adult Children Center, Ltd. I've been counseling Adult Children of Alcoholics (ACOA'S) and dysfunctional families for over 31 years.
+I am the founder of the Adult Children Center, Ltd. I've been counseling Adult Children of Alcoholics (ACOA'S) and dysfunctional families for over 30 years.
 During this time I have found that ACOA's have very similar self-defeating attitudes and behaviors that make them experience anxiety and uncomfortable lives.
 ACOA's need to survive their childhood by emotionally disconnecting and being detached.
 Unfortunately, when these self-defeating attitudes and behaviors are not addressed, they persist into adulthood and are automatically reinforced subconsciously.
 These attitudes and behaviors need to be exposed so they can be challenged and changed.

 - I feel I'm alone in this world.

 - No one really understands me or even cares to.

 - I feel like I'm HUMPTY DUMPTY.
 No one can help me.

 - I must be perfect or I'm nothing.